 Nature Canada Welcomes New Executive Director

-May 11, 2009 (Ottawa) - Nature Canada Board of Directors Chair Richard Yank is pleased to welcome Ian Davidson as the organization's new Executive Director.
+Nature Canada welcomes Ian Davidson as the organization’s new Executive Director!
 Ian will begin his new responsibilities on July 8, 2009.

 Born in Canada, Ian has worked throughout the world on a range of environmental issues that are central to Nature Canada’s conservation mission.
 A graduate from the University of Guelph, specializing in wildlife management, he spent his formative years working for the Canadian Wildlife Service, first in James Bay on migratory shorebird issues and later in the northern Boreal forest studying the impact of forestry regimes on small mammal populations.